• Why is Glenwood Springs famous?

 415 East 6th Street Glenwood Springs, CO 8160, Phone: 970-947-2955

-Glenwood Canyon Bike Trail, Glenwood Springs, Colorado
+Glenwood Canyon Bike Trail

-Glenwood Canyon Bike Trail, Glenwood Springs, Colorado
+Glenwood Canyon Bike Trail

 © Courtesy of Jdubsvideo - Fotolia.com

-The Glenwood Canyon Recreation Trail is Glenwood Canyon’s longest trail, running 14.4 miles along the entire length of the canyon.
+The Glenwood Canyon Bike Trail is Glenwood Canyon’s longest trail, running 14.4 miles along the entire length of the canyon.
 The trail is a paved, easy one and is consequently popular amongst visitors and locals alike.
 If it gets too crowded or you simply need a rest, make use of the trail’s rest area amenities such as picnic areas and fishing access points.

 The canyon has many wildlife residents, which you may see en route along the trail.
 If you would like to do the trail one way, both Glenwood Adventure Company and Colorado Mountain Express run shuttles from Glenwood Springs.